-We gathered dozens of motorcycle insurance quotes to get a picture of how much motorbike insurance costs in the UK.
-The average cost of motorcycle insurance is £1,250 per year in the UK, with a £650 excess, which is higher than the average cost of auto insurance.
-Three of the main factors that determine bike insurance premiums are rider age, engine size and type of cover, so we crunched the numbers according to these factors.
+We gathered hundreds of quotes from our motorcycle insurance partner QuoteZone to get a picture of how much bike insurance costs.
+The data showed that the average cost of cheap motorcycle insurance in the UK ranges from £340 up to £850, or more.
+We crunched the numbers according to four of the main factors that determine bike insurance premiums: rider age, engine size, type of cover and bike storage.
 Use this research to help you recognize a good deal when you see one.

 Average Cost of Motorcycle Insurance for 125cc, 900cc and 1200cc Bikes